Last Updated on March 18, 2023

 You may also want to consider giving your small dog meals more often.

-The exact amount of food you should feed your pregnant dog will depend on her size, the number of puppies she is carrying, and the stage of pregnancy.
+The exact amount of food you should feed your mommy dog will depend on her size, the number of puppies she is carrying, and the stage of pregnancy.

 During the later stages of your dog’s pregnancy, she should be eating between 35% and 50% more food than usual.